hermonochy/Rescueland/README.md

 The name 'Rescueland' formed in the process of Recua 'rescuing' civilisations against a phletora of hostile invaders dotted around the multiverses.
 The name has stuck ever since.
 To give an illustration of space scale: If the earth-known universe corresponds to the content of a tea cup, the earth would be a single electron, and Rescueland corresponds to the cup containing our known world.
 Rescueland existed since when the cup was filled, i.e., the event commonly known as the Big Bang.

-Rescueland existance began 5,630,630 r.ly (Rescueland years) BDOTR (Before the Discovery of the Rings), which is exactly when the Big Bang happened, and has evolved for 500,000 earth years anno domini, coming up with technology nobody on earth in 2025 AD would remotely think of being possible.
+Rescueland existance began 5,630,630 r.ly (Rescueland years) BDOTR (Before the Discovery of the Rings), which is exactly when the Big Bang happened, and has evolved for 500,000 earth years anno domini, coming up with technology nobody on earth in the 21st century would remotely think of being possible.

-Computerland, in the analogon of the tea cup model, is another cup planet, allied to Rescueland, so far away that even the longest-range ships find it impractical to travel between them regularly.
+Computerland, in the analogon of the tea cup model, is another cup planet, allied to Rescueland, so far away that even the longest ranging of ships find it impractical to travel between them regularly.
 In this scale, imagine the distance between the Computerland and Rescueland cups corresponding to the distance between Spain and New Caledonia.

 ## Fact Files